on this page

 Your employee can participate in a workplace activity they’re not entitled to get any payment or benefit for.
 The activity won’t count as a keeping in touch day or a return to work.

-For example, keeping in touch doesn’t stop your employee voluntarily attending the workplace to either:
+For example, keeping in touch doesn’t stop your employee voluntarily attending the workplace to do any of the following:

 - visit colleagues